alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 > standard library classes.
 So we should leave the class as the number, since there's no great way to interpret
 > base 63 otherwise.

+In general, weird, strange, or obscure clues tend to indicate that there's a very specific reason that clue *had* to be weird, strange, or obscure, and you should consider what that reason is.
+To give a non-puzzle example, in the board game Codenames, you are trying to clue words for your team and not the opposing team.
+If I get a clue like "TOMATO: 2", and see RED and FRUIT on the board, I'll mention RED and FRUIT fits, but I'll also start wondering why we got "TOMATO" as a clue instead of a more typical red fruit like APPLE, CHERRY, or STRAWBERRY.
+Perhaps a word like ICE CREAM is on the board, and they were trying to avoid it.

-How much this helps you will depend on how well you understand typical puzzle design, and this is one reason people who write puzzles tend to get better at solving them.
+How much getting into the constructor's mindset helps you will depend on how well you understand typical puzzle design.
+This is one reason people who write puzzles tend to get better at solving them.
 Like, maybe the reason ✈✈✈Galactic Trendsetters✈✈✈ is so strong is because parts of their team have been writing hunts every year for 7 years.